eBardX/XestiMonitors/README.md

 ### <a name="other_monitors">Other Monitors</a>

-In addition, XestiMonitors provides nine other monitors:
+In addition, XestiMonitors provides ten other monitors:

 * [DocumentStateMonitor][document_state_monitor] to monitor a document for changes to its state. *(iOS)*
 * [FileSystemObjectMonitor][file_system_object_monitor] to monitor a
   file-system object for changes. *(iOS, macOS, tvOS, watchOS)*
+* [FocusMonitor][focus_monitor] to monitor the app for changes to the current focus in the view hierarchy. *(iOS, tvOS)*
 * [KeyboardMonitor][keyboard_monitor] to monitor the keyboard for changes to its visibility or to its frame. *(iOS)*
 * [MetadataQueryMonitor][metadata_query_monitor] to monitor a metadata query